geological-survey-of-queensland/borehole-database/README.md

 ## The borehole database

-The Geological Survey of Queensland is creating a new database of boreholes to replace the existing MERLIN system.
+The Geological Survey of Queensland is creating a new borehole database to replace the existing borehole functionality in the MERLIN system.

 The primary focus of the database is to record details of the borehole entity - the narrow shaft bored in the ground.